 - No Matching - When enabled, client matching will not occur during import which will cause a new client records to be created in Clarity regardless if the client already exists in the system.
-Note that if the DIT has previously imported the client, any duplicate client record coming in via import using the DIT will be rejected.
+This is typically used during the introduction of new clients into a clean database.

 Allow Custom Fields